Wesleyan-Media-Project/entity_linking_2022/README.md

 The following setup instructions are for the default terminal on macOS/Linux.
 For Windows the steps are the same but the commands may be slightly different.

-Constructing the knowledge base and training the entity linking models are optional.
-We provide a knowledge base and pre-trained models in this repo, and you can start with the inference per the steps below.
-You can also use the existing knowledge base and pre-trained models with your own data.

-If you want to construct a knowledge base and train models yourself, note that the entity linking model training scripts require datasets from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) repo and tables from the [data-post-production](https://github.com/Wesleyan-Media-Project/data-post-production) repo.
+**Note**: The following instructions are for the inference scripts only as we provide a knowledge base and pre-trained models that are ready to use for Google and Facebook 2022 data.
+If you want to apply our inference scripts to a different time period (for example, another election cycle) or in a different context (for example, a non-U.S. election), then you would need to create your own knowledge base and train your own models.
+In such case, you can format your knowledge base according to our [existing knowledge base (for both Google and Facebook)](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_kb.csv).
+Please also note that the entity linking model training scripts require datasets from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) repo and tables from the [data-post-production](https://github.com/Wesleyan-Media-Project/data-post-production) repo.
 These dependencies must be cloned into the same local top-level folder as this repo.
-For detailed setup instructions, please refer to the readmes of the respective repos.
+For model training instructions, please refer to (INCLUDE WHERE TO FIND INSTRUCTION).
 The training may take multiple hours or even days, depending on your hardware.

-1. To start setting up inferences based on our pre-trained models, first clone this repo to your local directory:
+1. To start setting up the inference scripts based on our existing knowledge base and pre-trained models, first clone this repo to your local directory:

    ```bash
    git clone https://github.com/Wesleyan-Media-Project/entity_linking_2022.git